Helping Authors Write Their Query Letters

 Under the Skin is a darkly satirical surrealist novel in which Isserley, a beautiful yet allusive young woman, must take advantage of unsuspecting men to provide her family with food, but not by conning them, as you might expect.
 Instead, Isserley is an extra-terrestrial on the hunt for human meat.

-It can be extremely hard to condense your novel into one or two sentences, so it’s useful to get as much feedback as possible on your hook.
-If people seem genuinely interested in reading more, you’re onto a winner.
+It can be extremely hard to condense a novel into one or two sentences, so I always recommend authors get as much feedback as possible on their hook.
+If people seem genuinely interested in reading more, they’re onto a winner.

-Paragraph 2: Why your book is worth publishing
+Paragraph 2: Why the book is worth publishing

 Genre and word count